In my role as a Thai Massage practitioner and teacher, I sometimes get questions along these lines:

 That’s certainly not a problem for me.
 Actually doing Thai Massage can keep you young and in good shape.

 You use your body a lot, and the older you get, the more this is essential.
 Many of my students are over 50 and some are in their 60s.

 One of them started a whole new Thai Massage career and opened a Thai Massage school.
 He did this when he was almost 70 years old and he was in great shape.

 Or how about Evelyn Blackburn from England who still practiced massage when she was 98 years old as part of a 60-year massage career?
 Here is her inspiring story.

 Don’t ever allow an old person to live in your body.
 You know the old saying “If you don’t use it you lose it”.
 This applies to both your mind and body.

 I have always compared Thai Massage to a dance where two people move or are moved in a beautifully synchronized way, just like dancers.
 That’s why it is very appropriate to watch this clip about one of the most amazing dancers I have ever seen.

 The big thing about this story is that she is 80 years old.
 This video will make you laugh and cry and forget about your so-called limitations.

 Here’s another inspiring example.
-According to Guinness World Records, Tao Porchon-Lynch is the world’s oldest yoga teacher at 95 years of age.
-She is also an excellent Tango dancer.
-And, by the way, she has a hip replacement which didn’t hold her back either.
+According to Guinness World Records, Tao Porchon-Lynch was the world’s oldest yoga teacher at 95 years of age.
+She was also an excellent Tango dancer.
+And, by the way, she had a hip replacement which didn’t hold her back either.